Zwi2801/AWS-restart/LABS/Networking /Lab263:Create subnets and VPC.md

 I then worked out a plan to resolve the customer's issue by working out a plan to break it down into two tasks as follows

-**Task 1:Investigate the customer's needs to ensure I provide an appropriate solution**
+**Task 1:Investigate the customer's needs to ensure I provide an appropriate solution** I kicked off this task by getting a clearer understanding on VPC, subnets, route tables and internet gateway through reasearching and reading up on how each resource works